The GLOB-SM Erasmus project

-The GLOB-SM’s application has been selected for EU co-funding.
-The maximum amount of funding to be awarded for this project is 745,800.50€ for 3 years (from January 2021 to January 2024).
+The GLOB-SM’s (Global Supply Chain Management) project has been selected for funding from the European Union.
+The amount awarded for this project is 745,800.50€ for 3 years (from January 2021 to January 2024).

-The main object of the proposal is to develop a new master’s degree in supply chain to modernise higher learning institutions in Lebanon and Jordan and the introduction of new teaching tools in a digital environment.
+The main purpose of the proposal is to develop a new master’s degree in supply chain to modernise higher learning institutions in Lebanon and Jordan and to implement innovative strategies and tools in a digital environment.

 With the increased use of digital technologies and the expanding scope of business operations, supply chain management stands at the forefront of the global economy, making national boundaries irrelevant and companies and countries ever closer.

-Today, approximately 90% of the cost base for businesses is attributable to supply chain expenditure, and global supply chains account for over 80% of global trade and 20% of the workforce (i.e., one in five workers) (Thorlakson et al., 2018).
+Today, approximately 90% of business costs are linked to supply chain expenditure, and global supply chains account for over 80% of global trade and 20% of the workforce (an average of one in five workers) (Thorlakson et al., 2018).

-Supply chain management critical for the effective integration of material flows, information flows, and financial flows into a global network of suppliers, manufacturers, distributors and retailers (Zijm et al., 2019), establishment of long term relationships (Lambert and Enz, 2017), and implementation of sustainable practices in the production, processing, and distribution systems (Ashby et al., 2012).
+Supply chain management is critical to the effective integration of material flow (transportation of raw material, pre-fabricates, parts, components, etc), information flow (communication between the departments, employees and systems), and financial flows into a global network of suppliers, manufacturers, distributors and retailers (Zijm et al., 2019); And to the establishment of long term relationships (Lambert and Enz, 2017), and implementation of sustainable practices in the production, processing, and distribution systems (Ashby et al., 2012).

-In such a highly competitive and globalized market environment, companies need well-educated supply chain management professionals and international trade specialists who can easily understand cross-cultural issues and make supply chain decisions under the increasingly less standardized, more complex, and highly dynamic environment.
+In such a highly competitive and globalised market environment, companies need experienced supply chain professionals and international trade specialists who can easily understand cross-cultural issues and make decisions in a non-standardised, complex, and highly dynamic environment.

-The GLOB-SM project develops a master program on “Global Supply Chain Management” primarily driven by
+The GLOB-SM project develops a master's program on “Global Supply Chain Management” primarily driven by:

-- the institutional capacity of the partner universities to implement the proposed program and the European partners’ excellence in the field of international trade and supply chain management.
+- the institutional capacity of the partner universities to implement the proposed programme and the European partners’ excellence in the field of international trade and supply chain management.

-The partner universities in Lebanon and Jordan are highly motivated and best positioned to train highly skilled professionals capable of managing complex relationships in a global and digitized international marketplace.
+The partner universities in Lebanon and Jordan are highly motivated and best placed to train highly skilled professionals capable of handling complex relationships in a global and digitalised market.

-In addition to the core courses in supply chain management found in many prestigious AACSB accredited universities, GLOB-SM curriculum will have three tracks for the students to achieve a more focused education to address specific national and regional needs:
+In addition to the standard classes held in supply chain management programmes found in many prestigious AACSB accredited universities, GLOB-SM curriculum will also include three tracks more focused on national and regional needs: